 top

-Fridays On The Farm: Growing Partnerships in Alaska
+Fridays on the Farm: Growing Partnerships in Alaska

 This Friday visit Alaska, the largest state in the nation, with 375 million acres of land.
 But who owns all that land?
 Most of Alaska's land is federal and state owned, and more than 13 percent is private land owned and managed by Alaska Natives.
 Those native lands span more than 44 million acres.